Different Types of Engineering

 To engineer anything is to make, construct, or design it.
 As such, engineering refers to any scientific or technological branch concerned with the design and development of machines, engines, and other products or structures.

 Some engineering disciplines are subsets of others.
-For example, environmental engineering is frequently referred to as a subset of .
+For example, environmental engineering is frequently referred to as a subset of civil engineering.
 Some branches, such as industrial engineering, are called interdisciplinary since they incorporate elements from multiple disciplines.

 Other sorts of engineering may not fit easily into any single category.
 These include nuclear, biological, and rehabilitative engineering.